 Has someone hurt you so badly that every time you hear their name or see them, your throat becomes tight and tears threaten?

 Forgiving someone is not always an easy thing to do, especially when the hurt comes from someone you least expected.
 Someone perhaps, that you trusted or respected.
 We need to work through this kind of hurt and allow God to release His love within us.
 Yes, we can forgive, and the hurt can still linger.
 Just when we think we’re okay, small subtle things, not noticed by others, can rip us apart all over again.

 As simple as it sounds, walking away if not always possible when the source cannot be avoided.
 It could be a family member, someone you work with or even a church elder, yet we need to consciously prayer for those who hurt us.

 Do we have friends who want to step in for us, or loved ones who want to rescue us?
 Ask them for prayer support.
 Ask them to pray that you can commit to forgiveness.

 Once while praying in a similar situation an image formed in my mind.
 Jesus was holding a heart in the palm of his hands.
 Hurts and fears spilled out of the heart.
 This was not my heart but of the one I was praying for; the one who had caused my own hurt.
 This person was going through a far greater pain.

-Sure we do not deserve the hurt we feel just because your of accuser’s actions.
-And yes, rumors and untruths can be more damaging than the instigator could ever imagine.
+Sure, we do not deserve the hurt we feel just because of your accuser’s actions.
+And yes, rumours and untruths can be more damaging than the instigator could ever imagine.
 Nonetheless, we must forgive them.
 Sadly, in some instances, the truth may never be revealed.

 Father, in your love, help us to forgive others even when others will not forgive.
 Continue to hold the heart of those who hurt us and lead them to a closer relationship with you so they may know your grace and healing, as we will.
 Amen.